rbaylon/py-bsdauth/README.md

 - Currently only implements auth_userokay(3) since this is most suitable for authenticating to OpenBSD from python

 ### Note
-- Your application must have root privileges in order to user this application.
+- Your application must have root privileges in order to use this module.

 Usage:
 ```sh